GoogleCloudPlatform/cloud-foundation-fabric/blueprints/cloud-operations/network-dashboard/README.md

 - internal forwarding rules for internal L7 load balancers per VPC
 - internal forwarding rules for internal L4 load balancers per VPC peering group
 - internal forwarding rules for internal L7 load balancers per VPC peering group
-- Dynamic routes per VPC
+- Dynamic routes per VPC (note: assumes global routing is ON)
-- Dynamic routes per VPC peering group
+- Dynamic routes per VPC peering group (note: assumes custom routes importing/exporting is ON)
+- Static routes per project (VPC drill down is available for usage)
+- Static routes per VPC peering group (note: assumes custom routes sharing is ON for all peered networks)
 - IP utilization per subnet (% of IP addresses used in a subnet)
 - VPC firewall rules per project (VPC drill down is available for usage)
 - Tuples per Firewall Policy

 It writes this values to custom metrics in Cloud Monitoring and creates a dashboard to visualize the current utilization of these metrics in Cloud Monitoring.

-Note that metrics are created in the cloud-function/metrics.yaml file.
+Note that metrics are created in the cloud-function/metrics.yaml file. also note that the Cloud Function assumes all VPCs in peering groups are within the same organization.

 You can also edit default limits for a specific network in that file.
 See the example for `vpc_peering_per_network`.

 ## Next steps and ideas
 In a future release, we could support:
-- Static routes per VPC / per VPC peering group
 - Google managed VPCs that are peered with PSA (such as Cloud SQL or Memorystore)
+- Dynamic routes calculation for VPCs/PPGs with "global routing" set to OFF
+- Static routes calculation for projects/PPGs with "custom routes importing/exporting" set to OFF

 If you are interested in this and/or would like to contribute, please contact legranda@google.com.